Building a Scalable Design System

 Understanding the chaos

 I began by taking inventory of what we actually had documenting every color, type scale, spacing value, and interaction pattern across our products.
-What I found wasn't pretty.

 02.